Pirates vs. Cubs Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has collected 56 hits with seven doubles, nine home runs and 43 walks.
-He has driven in 24 runs with seven stolen bases.
+- Andrew McCutchen has 56 hits with seven doubles, nine home runs, 43 walks and 24 RBI.
+He's also stolen seven bases.

-- McCutchen enters this matchup looking to extend his two-game hit streak.
-In his last five games he is batting .250 with a home run, five walks and an RBI.
+- McCutchen brings a two-game streak with at least one hit into this matchup.
+In his last five games he is hitting .250 with a home run, five walks and an RBI.

 McCutchen Recent Games